Security Sector Reform

 - Rightsizing and Integration: Providing advice on rightsizing of the Somali security forces, including legislative support to the Federal Parliament and support to a politically committed integration process, in-line with the National Security Architecture Agreement.

 - Maritime Security: Contributing to Somalia’s maritime domain to empower the maritime components of the Federal Government of Somalia and Federal Member States through the development of strategic policy frameworks, capacity building and capability enhancement initiatives, as an important step towards establishing Somalia’s ‘blue economy.’
 This work is undertaken with the UN Office of Drugs and Crime (UNODC), International Maritime Organisation (IMO), as well as other UN entities and International Partners, most notably EUCAP Somalia.

 - Financing of Security: Working with the World Bank to ensure both organisations’ comparative advantages are maximized and that engagement focuses on the financing of security and analysis linked to Somalia’s Security and Justice Public Finance Management.

 - Constitutional Review: The UN provides technical assistance to the Federal Government of Somalia in the review of the 2012 Provisional Constitution, in particular by reviewing its Chapter 14 pertaining to ‘Peace and Security’.

-- Joint and Cross-Cutting Engagement: To advance SSR efforts in Somalia and with the aim of taking advantage of both organizations’ SSR technical expertise, the I-SSR Section and AMISOM SSR Team work closely to support the Somali Government-led security sector reforms and enhance effective governance and oversight of the security sector.
+- Joint and Cross-Cutting Engagement: To advance SSR efforts in Somalia, the I-SSR Section and AMISOM SSR Team work closely together to ensure their comparative SSR advantages are used to support the Somali Government-led security sector reforms and enhance effective governance and oversight of the security sector.